 - Lack of consensus and a lack of circular mapping

-In today’s linear food system, a number of unused resources are not returned to the food chain or are used inadequately, with economic and environmental consequences.
+In today’s linear food system, a number of unused resources are not returned to the food chain or are used inadequately.
 These issues could be rectified through fully circular systems.
-There is, unfortunately, no mapping of exactly what the resource flows in the food industry are.
-There is also a lack of mapping of how and where these waste streams could be recycled as a resource.
+There is also a lack of mapping as to what the resource flows in the industry are and how they could be used.

 - Linear food systems are too cheap

-The partners that collaborated on this project includes: Axfoundation, the Swedish University of Agricultural Sciences (SLU), Axfood, Eskilstuna Strängnäs Energi och Miljö, Fazer, Fiskhallen Sorunda, Grönsakshallen Sorunda, Härnösand Energi & Miljö, Lantmännen, Marine Feed, Raisio, Restaurang- och hotellhögskolan Grythyttan vid Örebro universitet, RISE, Sweco, Tebrito, Vattenbrukscentrum Norr AB och Älvdalslax.
+The project was led by Axfoundation and the Swedish University of Agricultural Sciences (SLU).
+Partners that collaborated on this project included: Axfood, Eskilstuna Strängnäs Energi och Miljö, Fazer, Fiskhallen Sorunda, Grönsakshallen Sorunda, Härnösand Energi & Miljö, Lantmännen, Marine Feed, Raisio, Restaurang- och hotellhögskolan Grythyttan vid Örebro universitet, RISE, Sweco, Tebrito, Vattenbrukscentrum Norr AB och Älvdalslax.

-The project also includes a number of associated partners, which includes five land-based fish farms (Aquaagro, BIO Ras Ljusdal, Gårdsfisk, Peckas Naturodling och Smögenlax), the Aquaculture Stewardship Council, he Beijer Institute, the Swedish Board of Agriculture’s Aquaculture Office, Matfiskodlarna and the National Competence Centre for Aquaculture.
+The project also included several associated partners, such as five land-based fish farms (Aquaagro, BIO Ras Ljusdal, Gårdsfisk, Peckas Naturodling och Smögenlax), the Aquaculture Stewardship Council, he Beijer Institute, the Swedish Board of Agriculture’s Aquaculture Office, Matfiskodlarna and the National Competence Centre for Aquaculture.